-- Adobe Marketing Cloud Assets core service: Acts as an intermediary between AEM and Creative Cloud storage services.
-Admin of the company using the integration needs to established trust relationship between the Marketing Cloud organization and the AEM Assets instance.
-They also define a list of approved Creative Cloud collaborators, that AEM Assets users can share folders too for additional security.
+Adobe Marketing Cloud Assets core service: Acts as an intermediary between Experience Manager and Creative Cloud storage services.
+Admin of the company using the integration needs to established trust relationship between the Marketing Cloud organization and the Experience Manager Assets instance.
+They also define a list of approved Creative Cloud collaborators, that Assets users can share folders too for additional security.

 Characteristics and limitations

-One-way propagation of changes: File changes are propagated in one direction only - from the system (AEM or Creative Cloud Assets), where the asset was originally created (uploaded).
+One-way propagation of changes: File changes are propagated in one direction only - from the system (Experience Manager or Creative Cloud Assets), where the asset was originally created (uploaded).
 The integration does not provide a fully automated, two-way synchronization between the two systems.

-- AEM only creates versions of an asset on updates if the file originated in AEM and is updated there.
+Experience Manager only creates versions of an asset on updates if the file originated in Experience Manager and is updated there.

 Space limitations: Sizes and volumes of files exchanged is limited by the specific Creative Cloud Assets quota for creative users (depends on subscription level) and a limitation of 5GB maximum file size.
 Space is additionally limited by the asset quota that the organization has in Adobe Marketing Cloud Assets core service.

-Space requirements: The files in shared folders also need to be physically stored in AEM and then in Creative Cloud account, with a cached copy in Marketing Cloud Assets core service.
+Space requirements: The files in shared folders also need to be physically stored in Experience Manager and then in Creative Cloud account, with a cached copy in Marketing Cloud Assets core service.

 Networking and bandwidth: The files in shared folders and all the updates need to be transported over the network between the systems.
 You should ensure that only relevant files and updates are shared.

-Best practices for leveraging the AEM to Creative Cloud folder sharing include:
+Best practices for leveraging the Experience Manager to Creative Cloud folder sharing include:

-- Volume considerations: AEM/Creative Cloud Folder Sharing should be used to share smaller number of files, for example, relevant to a specific campaign or activity.
-To share larger sets of assets, like all approved assets in the organization, use other distribution methods (for example, AEM Assets Brand Portal) or AEM desktop app.
+Volume considerations: Experience Manager, Creative Cloud Folder Sharing should be used to share smaller number of files, for example, relevant to a specific campaign or activity.
+To share larger sets of assets, like all approved assets in the organization, use other distribution methods (for example, Experience Manager Assets Brand Portal) or Experience Manager desktop app.

-- Separate folders for one-way sharing: Separate folders should be used for sharing final assets from AEM Assets to Creative Cloud files, and for sharing creative-ready assets back from Creative Cloud files to AEM Assets.
-Together with a good naming convention for these folders, it creates an easier-to-understand working environment for AEM Assets and Creative Cloud users alike.
+Separate folders for one-way sharing: Separate folders should be used for sharing final assets from Experience Manager Assets to Creative Cloud files, and for sharing creative-ready assets back from Creative Cloud files to Assets.
+Together with a good naming convention for these folders, it creates an easier-to-understand working environment for Experience Manager Assets and Creative Cloud users alike.

-- Start new work outside of shared folder: New designs (creative files) should be started in the separate WIP folder in Creative Cloud Files, and when they are ready to be shared with AEM Assets users, they should be moved or saved to the shared folder.
+Start new work outside of shared folder: New designs (creative files) should be started in the separate WIP folder in Creative Cloud Files, and when they are ready to be shared with Experience Manager Assets users, they should be moved or saved to the shared folder.

 Simplify sharing structure: For a more manageable operating set up, think about simplifying the sharing structure.
-Instead of sharing with all creative users, AEM Assets folders should be shared with team representative(s) only, like a creative director or team manager.
+Instead of sharing with all creative users, Experience Manager Assets folders should be shared with team representative(s) only, like a creative director or team manager.
 The manager on the creative side would receive final assets, decide on work assignments, and then let designers work in their own Creative Cloud accounts on WIP assets.
-They can use Creative Cloud collaboration features to coordinate the work, and finally select and put assets that are ready to share back to AEM Assets into their creative-ready shared folder.
+They can use Creative Cloud collaboration features to coordinate the work, and finally select and put assets that are ready to share back to Experience Manager Assets into their creative-ready shared folder.

-The following diagram illustrates an example configuration for creating new designs based on existing final assets from AEM Assets.
+The following diagram illustrates an example configuration for creating new designs based on existing final assets from Experience Manager Assets.